LuisColome/core-functionality-plugin/README.md

 ## Credits , Copyright and License

 2020-2021 GPL [Luis Colomé](https://luiscolome.com/)
 Thanks to [Lars Nyström](https://github.com/larsnystrom/category-pagination-fix/blob/master/category-pagefix.php) for his Category Pagination Fix plugin.
 This project is licensed under the [GNU GPL](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html), version 2 or later.

 ##### Discalimer

-This program is **WITHOUT WARRANTY** as per the GNU General Public License, and very much a work in progress.:octocat:
+This software is **WITHOUT WARRANTY** as per the GNU General Public License, and very much a work in progress.:octocat: